 TMJ syndrome may be a result of wear or tear caused by oral habits and aging or trauma.

 You may hear a popping or clicking noise when you open and close your mouth.
-At other times you might not be able to momentarily even open or close it.
+At other times you might not even be able to open or close it.
 The muscles around the hinges may feel stiff or you could be experiencing pain on the side of the face or feel a swelling.
 The muscles in your shoulders and your upper back could feel sore, as well.
 You might hear an occasional (not constant) ringing in your ears or feel congestion there.
 You may be feeling dizzy at times and suffer from headaches.
 TMJD will often cause unconscious clenching of teeth and this can wear them down, while some teeth may also be unusually sensitive.
 These symptoms could be due to other underlying problems and there are other possible indicators of TMJD, which is why you should have an examination by your dentist for a diagnosis.

 What causes TMJD?

-Researchers believe the high incidence in pre-menopausal women is partly caused by vitamin and mineral deficiencies due to menstruation.
+Researchers believe the high incidence of TMJ in pre-menopausal women is partly caused by vitamin and mineral deficiencies due to menstruation.
 Getting sufficient calcium and magnesium entirely in the diet is a challenge and lack of these minerals can cause loss of bone, including at the hinges.
 Studies have also found that women who use oral contraception or are undergoing hormone replacement therapy experience pain at the joints.
 Also, the type of collagen protein in women that holds the disk between the joints and sockets in place is easily dislocated.
 Other contributing causes of TMJD can be physical traumas like a blow to the head or whiplash, emotional stress, chewing gum excessively, missing teeth that can cause the normal bite to become misaligned, and arthritis or fibromyalgia.

 How can TMJD be treated?

-The primary solution that helps many cases is an oral appliance known as an orthotic splint, to be worn during the day or when you sleep to gradually adjust realign the bite.
+The primary solution that helps many cases is an oral appliance known as an orthotic splint, to be worn during the day or when you sleep to gradually adjust and realign the bite.
 We can also teach you simple neuromuscular exercises to relax the jaw and explain how to use hot, moist compresses for temporary pain, along with ibuprofen.
 Of course, any underlying issues have to be addressed, such as arthritis, trauma, stress, or missing teeth,.
 We may also prescribe muscle relaxers or anti-inflammatories and can refer you for physical therapy or ultrasound and laser therapy, if necessary.